Esturban/las-montanas/content/post/tours.md

 ## Journey through time

-Explore Damasco, a charming village renowned for its ancient stone churches, known locally as palocoposo.
-Marvel at these architectural wonders and imagine the lives of the paisa people who built them centuries ago.
+Explore Damasco, "El Pesebre Escondido de Antioquia" (The Hidden Manger of Antioquia), a picturesque little town, known for its architecture of the Antioquian colonization, its cobblestone streets and its landscapes.
+The township was the place where the municipality of Santa Barbara was founded in 1773.

 {{<break>}}